 Like many other ecosystems, forest ranges tend to disregard the geographical borders of countries.
 Europe has the highest forest cover of all continents, due in large part to the massive forests of the Russian Federation.
 As such, around a quarter of the earth's forests are found in Europe.
 South America, which holds the Amazon forest, has 21% of the planet's forest cover.
 North and Central America come in third, with around 18% of the world's forests, most of which are found in Canada and the U.S.

 It is interesting to note that the ten most forest-rich countries account for two thirds of the world's forest cover, with the remaining 34% distributed among all the remaining countries.
 The Russian Federation alone has 20% of the world's forest cover, but would rank 53rd among the most forested countries in the world due to the large size of its total landmass.
+Please note that all numbers below come from World Bank data.

 Changes in Forest Cover by Region